sudorandom/kmcd.dev/content/posts/2024/greppable/index.md

 * **Verbs for Methods:** Methods describe actions.
 Use verbs at the beginning of method names to convey their purpose (`calculateOrderTotal()`, `updateCustomerRecord()`).
 * **Consistency:** Maintain a consistent naming style throughout your codebase (e.g. camelCase or snake_case) and always use the 'standard' for your language or framework.
 * **Abbreviations with Caution:** Use abbreviations sparingly and only for widely recognized terms (e.g. `HTTP`, `XML`).
 Overuse can hinder readability.
 If your variable names look like 2010s-era tech startups, you're probably doing it wrong.
-* **Dynamic Dispatch:** Doing some more complex programming patterns like dynamical dispatching can greatly hurt the ability for the code to be greppable.
-It can also add in-direction so be sure you use these methods sparingly and add more documentation where needed to help lost souls who are tracing code through the codebase.
+* **Dynamic Dispatch:** Doing some more complex programming patterns like dynamic dispatching can greatly hurt the ability for the code to be greppable.
+It can also add indirection so be sure you use these methods sparingly and add more documentation where needed to help lost souls who are tracing code through the codebase.

 ### The Search Advantage of gRPC